NinaJaverzat/NZRP/README.md

 ./runner 64 1000 100 10
 ```

 will perform 100 simulations (`num=1` to `num=100`) of `T=1000` trials each, on a lattice with linear size `L=64` while keeping occupied no more than 10 cores with 10 parallel simulations.
-The runner enters the folder `code`, compiles the code with optimization enabled, makes the simulations and, when they are terminated, enters the folder `conv`, compiles the convolutor and executes it.
+The runner creates the folders `red` and `conv_res`, enters the folder `code`, compiles the code with optimization enabled, makes the simulations and, when they are terminated, enters the folder `conv`, compiles the convolutor and executes it.

 ## Code organization